charleshsu168/batteryscripts/README.md

 BATTERYLOG
 ==============
-batterylog is a python script to log live RPI's battery pack data to outputfile as specified in -o.
+batterylog is a python script to log live RPI's battery pack data to outputfile as specified.
 It also outputs any errors to outpfilename_error.csv